Katsevich-Lab/symcrt2-manuscript/README.md

 # Simulations

+## Download or reproduce simulation results

+If you would like to download our simulation results and use them to recreate our figures, see Option 1 below.
+If you would like to start from scratch, see Option 2.

-## Download simulation results data
+### Option 1: Download simulation results data

 Next, we recommend downloading the simulation results data from Dropbox, so that you can reproduce the figures without having to rerun the